gsi-upm/demo-smartopendata/README.md

 ==================================

 ##Introduction
-This demo is a semantic visualization tool that uses [SEFARAD](https://github.com/gsi-upm/Sefarad).
-This tool provides mechanisms for enabling non skilled users to visualize linked data sources with a high level description of classes, properties and relations.
-By using a map faceted navigation capability users are able to go beyond data exploration to map visualization filtering features.
-Furthermore, SEFARAD provides an utility for creating and processing human-readable SPARQL queries which can be used for representing linked data information.
+SmartOpenData demo is a Linked geospatial data visualization tool based on the SEFARAD tool, which enables users to explore and represent spatial data for the SmartOpenData project.
+This tool provides mechanisms for enabling non skilled GIS users to explore and visualize different kind of geo linked data resources with a high level descriptions of classes, properties and relations.
+This tool enables GIS users to apply faceted browsing features to go beyond the data exploration process to apply specialized linked data visualization features.
+Furthermore, this tool provides a utility for creating and processing human-readable SPARQL queries as a part of the exploration and visualization process.

 ##Getting Started
 If you want to try this demo, just explore it [here](http://demos.gsi.dit.upm.es/smartopendata/).
 Let's _play_ with our demo and try yourself the possibilities it brings to you.